Testkube Architecture

 Testkube Containers

 The diagram below shows a breakdown of Testkube components and their network connections/dependencies when running Testkube entirely on-prem.
-As in the previous diagram, the License Server does not apply when using Testkube Cloud.
+As in the previous diagram, the License Server does not apply when using the Testkube Cloud Control Plane.

 The Testkube Dashboard connects to the Control Plane API via an L7 Load Balancer that needs to expose ports for both HTTPS and WSS endpoints.